glenkleidon/JSON-ND/README.md

 **{"Name:_data-type_" : value}**

 For **Value elements** contained within a JSON Array, a JSON string is used.
-The data element is encoded as a JSON string with any literal colons escaped (as per the JSON specification using UNICODE character \u003A), followed by the colon character (":") and the data-type.
+The data element is encoded as a JSON string where literal colons SHOULD BE escaped (as per the JSON specification using UNICODE character \u003A), followed by the colon character (":") and the data-type.

 **["Value:_data-type_"]**

+In the case where multiple colons exist in the string and NO colons have been escaped, the FINAL colon is TO BE interpretted as the datatype (ie simple datatype name) eg

+**["https://wwww.some.site.com:99:URL]"** is to be interpretted as "https://www.some.site.com:99" as type "URL" **["GetUser:function(

 The term **"data-type"** is completely open and it should be interpreted to mean: